zhiyuanpeng/StringMatch/README.md

            "e clbss mddel x b63 null null mmdel y moael 3"]
 ```
 # special_case.json
-This is the second test clikc log.
-It is to test the special case: different attributes have the same attribute value.
+This is the second test click log.
+It is to test the special case: different attributes have the same attribute values.
 The corresponding query is:
 ```python
 query_2 = ["blue desk bird and red lobster"]
 ```